Distributed locks in Python, similar to https://github.com/vaidik/sherlock - also with asyncio support

 Add shylock to your project via pip / pipenv / poetry

-# asyncio pip install shylock[motor] # or pip install shylock[pymongo]
+# MongoDB asyncio pip install shylock[motor] # MongoDB pip install shylock[pymongo] # ArangoDB asyncio pip install shylock[aioarangodb] # ArangoDB pip install shylock[python-arango]

 For most easy usage, you should in your application startup logic configure the default backend for Shylock to use, and then use the AsyncLock class to handle your locking needs.